openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-navigation.md

 ## TitleHeight<sup>9+</sup>

+**Atomic service API**: This API can be used in atomic services since API version 11.

 | Name         | Description                        |
 | ----------- | -------------------------- |
 | MainOnly    | Recommended height (56 vp) of the title bar when only the main title is available.     |
 | MainWithSub | Recommended height (82 vp) of the title bar when both the main title and subtitle exist.|

 ## NavigationOperation<sup>11+</sup>

+**Atomic service API**: This API can be used in atomic services since API version 12.

 | Name   | Description |
 |---------|------|
 |PUSH | The transition is enter transition.|